 When it comes to sun safety. the message is becoming increasingly lazy.
-For decades we’ve been urged to protect our skin by slopping on the sunscreen and covering up.
+For decades we’ve been urged to protect our skin by slopping on sunscreen and covering it up.
 Now some health experts believe that we have taken the message too far and may have insufficient levels of vitamin D, the best source of which comes from UV radiation from the sun.

 Not only is this chemical hormone vital for bone and muscle health, but new research shows it may also guard against a range of other ailments. including, most surprisingly, skin cancer.

 One woman who is learning this the hard way is Monica Adams, a vigilant mother who, thanks to a routine blood test, has discovered she is seriously low in vitamin D.

-lt was a huge shock as I didn’t feel like there’s anything wrong with me, says the 45-year-old.
-I feel healthy, l eat well, I’m pretty ﬁt and vigilant in my skincare regime.
+That was a huge shock as I didn’t feel like there was anything wrong with me, says the 45-year-old.
+I feel healthy, l eat well, and I’m pretty ﬁt and vigilant in my skincare regime.

 A little too vigilant, it seems.
 While routinely sun-smart – Monica is rarely spotted sans hat and sunscreen – she wrongly assumed she was getting enough incidental sun.
 I walk the kids to school. play netball and am at the beach in summer doing Nippers with the kids.

 Calcium Vitamin D Supplements

 Yet Monica’s levels are so low she needs to take vitamin D supplements for the rest of her life.
 She is also at risk of osteoporosis and has to bump up her calcium intake.

 That’s because vitamin D improves calcium absorption, explains Professor Rebecca Mason, from the University of Sydney’s Bosch Institute.

 vitamin D not only reduces fractures in old people. it improves muscle function and coordination thereby stopping them from falling over in the first place, explains Professor Mason.
 But that’s just the tip of the iceberg.